Have questions? We’ve got answers.

 7. Where can I learn more about living in Baja?

 We have multiple articles about moving to and living here in Southern Baja (specifically La Paz) on our blog.
 Here you can learn about the health care and insurance options, read about local beaches and day trips, and get a feel for what it’s like to actually own a home here.
-Visit our blog here to browse the articles: http://bajaliferealty.com/this-baja-life/.
+Visit our blog here to browse the articles: https://bajaliferealty.com/this-baja-life/.

 8. Are there any social media resources where I can find useful information?